bem-site/bem-method/method/solved-problems/solved-problems.en.md

 Code like this will work until the page has to be changed.
 For example, until you have to move the menu items, use the code somewhere else separate from the parent component, or nest a navigation menu in the `snippets` block.

-Using cascades increases coupling of interface components of the interface.
+Using nested selectors increases coupling of interface components.
 You can't fix one component without affecting the style of another one.

 **Solution**